Layout

 Alignment

 As far as I undertand it, flex and grid are bandaids for these not being implemented in the default display: block yet.
-These are very confusing because the work differently not only in different display settings, but also if flex is set to row or column.
+These are very confusing because they work differently not only in different display settings, but also if flex is set to row or column.

 - justify-content